Éric Rohmer: Style

-Half a dozen of Rohmer's films are set in the summertime, which he depicts as a time of beauty and leisure but also of "stagnation and aimlessness".
-He does this through cinematography and sound design, but primarily through presenting "reflective characters with too much time on their hands and too many thoughts in their heads".
+Half a dozen of Rohmer's films are set in the summertime, which he depicts as a time of beauty, leisure, and "stagnation and aimlessness".
+He does this through cinematography and sound design, but primarily by presenting "reflective characters with too much time on their hands and too many thoughts in their heads".
 Rohmer said he wanted to look at "thoughts rather than actions", dealing "less with what people do than what is going on in their minds while they are doing it."
-Given Rohmer's professed interest in the anticipation rather than the climax in his tales, the summertime provides his characters with the time and space to show their self-consciousness and anxiety, rather than the solitude and relaxation they desire.
+Given his professed interest in the anticipation rather than the climax in his tales, summer gives his characters the time and space to show their self-consciousness and anxiety, rather than the solitude and relaxation they desire.

-Rohmer preferred to use non-professional actors in his films.
-He usually held a large number of rehearsals before shooting and would shoot his films very quickly.
-He spent little time editing his films.
-He usually shot his films chronologically, and often shot scenes during the time of day in which they took place.
-He explained that "my films are based on meteorology.
+Rohmer preferred to use nonprofessional actors.
+He usually held many rehearsals before shooting and shot his films very quickly.
+He spent little time editing.
+He usually shot his films chronologically, and often shot scenes at the time of day at which they take place.
+He said: "my films are based on meteorology.
 If I didn't call the weather service everyday, I couldn't make my films because they're shot according to the weather outside.
 My films are slaves to weather."

 Similarly, Rohmer's films all have a strong sense of place.
-Whether shot in Paris, Clermont-Ferrand, or elsewhere, his films clearly show where they are and how the characters are part of that place.
+They clearly depict their settings and how the characters fit into them.
 Characters travel or walk past signposts or monuments, or converse about these places.
-The locations in which the characters exist are as important an element in his films as what his characters are saying and doing.
-For this reason, Rohmer has been called a "poet of place".
+The locations are as important an element as what his characters say and do.
+Rohmer has been called a "poet of place".

-The director's characters engage in long conversations—mostly talking about man–woman relationships but also on mundane issues like trying to find a vacation spot.
-There are also occasional digressions by the characters on literature and philosophy as most of Rohmer's characters are middle class and university educated.
+Rohmer's characters engage in long conversations—mostly about man–woman relationships but also mundane issues like trying to find a vacation spot.
+Characters also occasionally digress on literature and philosophy; most of them are middle-class and well-educated.

-A Summer's Tale (1996) has most of the elements of a typical Rohmer film: no soundtrack music, no close-ups, a seaside resort, long conversations between beautiful young people (who are middle class and educated) and discussions involving the characters' interests from songwriting to ethnology.
+A Summer's Tale has most of the elements of a typical Rohmer film: no soundtrack music, no closeups, a seaside resort, long conversations between beautiful, young, middle-class, educated people, and discussions of the characters' interests.
+Melvil Poupaud, who plays the protagonist, said that no other filmmaker could write dialogue like that and make it ring true.

-Beginning in the late 1970s during the production of Perceval le Gallois Rohmer began to reduce the number of crew members on his films.
+Beginning in the late 1970s, during the production of Perceval le Gallois, Rohmer began to reduce the number of crew members on his films.
 He first dispensed with the script supervisor, then (controversially) cut out the assistant director, then all other assistants and technical managers until, by the time he shot The Green Ray in 1986, his crew consisted only of a camera operator and a sound engineer.
-Rohmer stated that "I even wonder if I could work in the usual conditions of filmmaking."
+On the set of A Summer's Tale, he even made the sandwiches himself.
+Rohmer said, "I even wonder if I could work in the usual conditions of filmmaking."